Strevia/phants-nomic/rules.md

 5. Points are used to place blocks.

-6. Rule's should be positive and Afermative of actions players can take, avoid negative language in rules.
-IF you must disallow something with a rule keep the ratio of positive to negative rules to 3:1.
+6. Rules should be positive and affirmative of actions players can take, avoid negative language in rules.
+IF you must disallow something with a rule keep the ratio of positive to negative rules to under 3:1.